berendbro/CookiesRulezzzExpert/.github/ISSUE_TEMPLATE/mod-request.md

 ---

+**Mod name and link**
+What's the name of your mod and provide a link to it's page on curseforge.

 **Is your feature request related to a problem or is it just an amazing mod? .**
 A clear and concise description of what the problem is or why this mod is so amazing.